 New Silks Book now available18th June 2018 by Sam Whiting

-This book is an attempt to provide a historic record of a very large comprehensive selection of the embroidered silk and lace designs, issued in the late 1920’s and early 1930’s by Tobacco & Trading Companies in Holland, Germany and South Africa.
+This book, published at the 2018 Convention in Kings Lynn, is a timely attempt to provide a historic record of a very large comprehensive selection of all the many and varied embroidered silk and lace designs which were issued in the late 1920’s and early 1930’s by Tobacco & Trade Companies in Holland, Germany and South Africa.

-Additionally, it provides a comprehensive listing of the single set of ‘leathers’ issued by a Tobacco Company in Germany in 1936.
+Additionally, it provides a comprehensive listing of the single set of Tobacco ‘leathers’ issued in Germany in 1936.

 The book is divided into four sections namely the Dutch Issues, German Issues, South African Issues and the German Leather Issues.